jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 (Lecture 6)

+### Sporadic tasks

+("Sporadic" seems to have an unclearly-understood meaning in real life ... like "greedy", etc.)

+"Sporadics" characterised by a minimum _inter-arrival_ time, and D < T

+An annoying thing about sporadics is that their worst-case execution time figures can be higher than their in-practice average execution time
+-- events arrive in bursts, and then at other time

 ### Execution-time servers

 "A virtual resource layer between the set of applications and the processor[(s)] they execute on"